ropensci/phonfieldwork/ignore/review_answer_draft.md

 > If your `test-*.R` files are named the same (after the `test-` bit) as your `*.R` source files, you can run them individually with `cmd+shift+i  (most of yours are, but there are a few exceptions)

 For some reason it doesn't work for me (I checked both with `_` and `-` signs in function names).
 So I found and fixed only one mismatch.

+## Comments on specific functions/files

+### `create_glossed_document()`
+> You might consider using a flextext class here (if you're using S3, you can make it so that are also data.frames, if you're using S4 or R6 or reference classes (all of which are probably overkill here) you could make this class inherit from data.frame).
+This way you could test that the object was of that class and write one method that checks that it has the column you have specified there.

+I'm not so big fun of classes, but I will keep it in mind.

+### `create_viewer()`
+> Would it be possible to create a report where some sounds have images, but others don't?
+(Or even one where it's just sounds and no pictures, or just pictures and no sounds?)

+Not in the current version, but I will consider to make it possible [in the future](https://github.com/agricolamz/phonfieldwork/issues/30).

+> Is it possible to have mp3 audio files in the viewer?

+> I'm not sure if this is using Safari, or something about the images, but the images never seemed to show up (or would show up on the map only in the example) when clicking on the eye.
+I didn't dig too much to see what was going on here, but you might want to try it out in a few different browsers / settings.

+It is a known [problem](https://github.com/agricolamz/phonfieldwork/issues/19).
+I will fix it soon.

+### textgrid_to_df()

+> I had at least one textgrid that had nuls in it such that I had to add , skipNul = TRUE to the readLines() call on line 33 to let this work (the warning I got was line 50 appears to contain an embedded nul, though that will result in all of the lines being "".
+I wonder if you should pass all of the options (maybe via ... from textgrid_to_df() through to readLines).

+May I look at it?
+I've implemented some encoding cracker since this version, may be now it is work.

+> You might also want to add a check that the lines in tg aren't all "" (like with the above error) and error proactively there.
+Otherwise, the error happens later on line 53 where split_text doesn't exist which is harder to debug that this was an encoding/input problem.

+I'm not sure about it.
+Since I think that I solved the possible encoding problems, I think this is not so important.
+But I think you are right, I need to consider all weird possibilities.

 # For  @nikopartanen